 You’re finally going away on your well-deserved vacation!
-To ensure that you enjoy every single minute of it and not worry about what may happen to your house while you are away, consider the following ways to secure your home.
+To ensure that you enjoy every single minute of it and not worry about what may happen to your house while you are away, consider the following ways to safeguard your house.

 Secure the Entry Points